fmoessbauer/drace/README.md

 - CSharp applications do not run on Windows 10 [#3046](https://github.com/DynamoRIO/dynamorio/issues/3046)
 - TSAN can only be started once, as the cleanup is not fully working
+- If using the SparsePP hashmap, the application might crash if a reallocation occurs which is not detected by DR correctly.